- REL 361 Archaeology and Religion (3 hours) taught by Dr. Scott Nash

 The archaeology course introduces students to the field through readings, visits to archaeological sites, student reports, and participation in actual archaeological field work.
 The course will focus on the role of religion in ancient Greek and Roman society, especially as it is illuminated by the findings of archaeology.
-There will be two major explorations of archaeology and religion: the first will be investigation of the ancient concept of "sanctuary," especially as it is evidenced in the demarcation and construction of "sacred space."
+There will be two major explorations of archaeology and religion: the first will be investigation of the ancient concepts and practices of healing and medicine, especially as it is evidenced in the demarcation and construction of "sacred space," such as the healing center of the god Asklepios at Epidauros.
 The second will be ancient concepts of "service," especially in terms of service to the deities.
 Some attention will be given to the development of these two concepts during the Roman and Byzantine periods.

 Service Project Description:

 The program's service-learning project will involve conducting health clinics in the Roma villages near Corinth, Greece.
 Students will participate in an on-going program to assist the Roma, or Gypsy, population of Greece sponsored by Romani Hope.
 In previous years, Mercer students have conducted health surveys and water tests to identify significant health problems among the Roma.
 The Roma population of European countries has experienced increasing discrimination and economic deprivation.
 Greece has one of the largest Roma populations in Europe, perhaps as many as 300,000.
 The Roma people live in impoverished communities and experience much higher degrees of health problems than the rest of the Greek population.
 Working with local officials and agencies, and using some of the latest Telehealth technology available, we hope to diagnose many of their health problems and connect patients with local sources of help.